The Floured Table

 CREAMY CUSTARD FILLING

 • In the bowl of a stand mixer fitted with the paddle attachment, mix the butter and cream cheese until completely blended and smooth, scraping down the bowl several times.
-Add the powdered sugar, custard powder, and vanilla and mix on low until incorporated.
-Add heavy cream and increase speed to high for a minute.
-You should have a thick but spreadable buttercream filling.

 • Spread filling onto chilled graham cracker base layer using a mini offset spatula to smooth out the top as much as possible.
 Rotate the pan as you spread to ensure uniform evenness.
 Return pan to fridge to chill as you prepare the topping.